 Brightwater Charging Statements

-Charging statements for Brightwater Saver Tariff and the Default Standard Tariff are available for download.
-These provide a details of the rates and charges for water, waste water and drainage services for both metered and unmetered premises
+Charging statements for the Default Standard Tariff, Brightwater Saver and Partial Exemptions are available for download.
+These provide details of the rates and charges for water, wastewater and drainage services for both metered and unmetered premises

 Charging statements for specific DST (Minus) tariffs and non standard services, such as trade effluent, taps and troughs, are available on request.